 The Company calculates Vive's allowance for loan losses based on internal historical loss information and incorporates observable and forecasted macroeconomic data over a twelve-month reasonable and supportable forecast period.
 Incorporating macroeconomic data could have a material impact on the measurement of the allowance to the extent that forecasted data changes significantly, such as higher forecasted inflation and unemployment rates, and the observed significant market volatility associated with the COVID-19 pandemic.
 For any periods beyond the twelve-month reasonable and supportable forecast period described above, the Company reverts to using historical loss information on a straight-line basis over a period of six months and utilizes historical loss information for the remaining life of the portfolio.
 The Company may also consider other qualitative factors in estimating the allowance, as necessary.
-For the purposes of determining the allowance as of March 31, 2022, management considered other qualitative factors such as the beneficial impact of government stimulus measures to our customer base that were not fully factored into the macroeconomic forecasted data and also resulted in internal historical loss rates incorporated in Vive's baseline allowance estimate being lower than current forecasted loss rates.
+For the purposes of determining the allowance as of September 30, 2022, management considered other qualitative factors such as the unfavorable impact of the rapid increase in the rate of inflation in recent months and the beneficial impact of government stimulus measures to our customer base in 2020 and 2021 that were not fully factored into the macroeconomic forecasted data and resulted in internal historical loss rates incorporated in Vive's baseline allowance estimate being lower than current forecasted loss rates.
 We believe those stimulus measures may have contributed to the favorable cardholder payment trends experienced at Vive in 2020 and 2021.
 The allowance for loan losses is maintained at a level considered appropriate to cover expected future losses of principal, interest and fees on active loans in the loans receivable portfolio.
 The appropriateness of the allowance is evaluated at each period end.
 If the recent increase in inflation continues in future periods, such a development may adversely impact our customers' ability to continue to make payments to the Company.
-To the extent that actual results differ from estimates of uncollectible loans receivable, including the significant uncertainties cau
+To the extent that actual results differ from estimates of uncollectible loans receivable, including the significant uncertainties caused by rapidly increasing inflation and the COVID-19 pandemic, the Company's results of operations and liquidity may be materially affected.

 Vive's delinquent loans receivable includes those that are 30 days or more past due based on their contractual billing dates.
 Vive's loans receivable are placed on nonaccrual status when they are greater than 90 days past due or upon notification of cardholder bankruptcy, death or fraud.
-The Company discontinues accruing interest and fees and amortizing merchant fee discounts and promotional fee discounts for Vive's loans receivable in nonaccrual status when cardholder payments resume, the loan becomes 90 days or less past due and collection of the remaining amounts outstanding is deemed probable.
+The Company discontinues accruing interest and fees and amortizing merchant fee discounts and promotional fee discounts for Vive's loans receivable in nonaccrual status.
+Loans receivable are removed from nonaccrual status when cardholder payments resume, the loan becomes 90 days or less past due and collection of the remaining amounts outstanding is deemed probable.
 Payments receivable are charged off no later than the end of the following month after the billing cycle in which the loans receivable become 120 days past due.

 Vive extends or declines credit to an applicant through its bank partners based upon the applicant's credit rating and other factors.
-Below is a summary of the credit quality of the Company's loan portfolio as of March 31, 2022 and December 31, 2021 by FICO score as determined at the time of loan origination:
+Below is a summary of the credit quality of the Company's loan portfolio as of September 30, 2022 and December 31, 2021 by FICO score as determined at the time of loan origination:

-FICO Score Category March 31, 2022 December 31, 2021
+FICO Score Category September 30, 2022 December 31, 2021

-600 or Less 8.1 % 7.7 %
+600 or Less 7.4 % 7.7 %

-Between 600 and 700 78.1 % 78.0 %
+Between 600 and 700 76.2 % 78.0 %

-700 or Greater 12.2 % 12.7 %
+700 or Greater 13.8 % 12.7 %

-No Score Identified 1.6 % 1.6 %
+No Score Identified 2.6 % 1.6 %